SmolDapp/tokenLists/README.md

 - Using [Messari](https://messari.io) API to generate the Messari Token List
 - Using [Paraswap](https://www.paraswap.io/) API to generate the Paraswap Token List
 - Using [Portals](https://portals.fi/) API to generate the Portals Token List
-- Using [Wido](https://www.joinwido.com/) API to generate the Wido Token List
 - Using [Yearn](https://yearn.fi) API to generate the Yearn Token List